 Inserts one or more objects into the table Name.
-If there already exists an object with the same key as some of the given objects and the table type is set, the old object will be replaced.
+If there already exists an object with a key matching the key of some of the given objects and the table type is set, the old object will be replaced.

 insert\new(Name, Objects) -> Bool